News-Center/news-manager/README.md

 ### News delivery

-The news-manager enables the user to subscribe to clients.
+The news-manager enables the admin to register clients.
 Subscribed channels/clients will be invoked for the delivery of news.

+_Note: The `user-api` enables the user to subscribe to channels/clients._

 This service is used by news-api to deliver news to the user.
 The clients are responsible for delivering the actual messages via Discord and so on.